windmill-labs/windmilldocs/blog/2023-01-25-issue-tracker/index.md

 2. Click the newly added action.
 3. Set the `Label` argument to `Delete`.
 4. Set the `Color` argument to `red`.
-5. Find the ID of the `Load Issues` background script and check `Recompute` on it in the `Recompute others` section.
+5. Find the ID of the `Load Issues` background runnable and check `Recompute` on it in the `Recompute others` section.

    :::info